The Spectrum of the Project

 The Contents of “The World Theatre Training Library”

 “The World Theatre Training Library” contains descriptions of training methods and exercises which have their origin in different corners of the world, whatever historic, stylistic or aesthetic background they might have.
 It will not limit itself to certain art concepts, dogmas or hierarchies.

-On this basis, “The World Theatre Training Library” proposes an all-embracing conception of Training: a tool for intercultural artistic creation and production.
-More, it opens the path to the Holistic Theatre to be explored by anyone interested joining the programme ALthattheatre.
+On this basis, “The World Theatre Training Library” proposes an all-embracing conception of Training: a tool for intercultural artistic creation and production – more, it opens the path to a Holistic Theatre.

 Forms of Realisation

 The World Theatre Training Institute has established a worldwide network of supporting organisations (mostly national ITI centres and leading academies/universities).

 The project continuously accepts new partners to enrich the input and guarantee distribution.
 Different programmes and working steps pursue the three main columns of the project:

 1. Collecting knowledge 2.
 Creating knowledge 3.
 Spreading knowledge

 Laboratories are realised in different formats and dedicated to practical research based on collected knowledge brought together through research and studies all over the world.
 The bulk of the research is concentrated on those working methods and trainings that have proven their merit and their value in the practical work.

 The research pays special attention to best-practices of innovative, experimental and interdisciplinary artists and those artists who bring together the art of drama with local performing traditions.